388th Fighter Wing: Pacific Air Forces

-On 12 June 1972, the 35th Tactical Fighter Squadron flying F-4D's was deployed from the 3rd TFW, Kusan AB, South Korea, in a "Constant Guard" redeployment to support operations over North Vietnam during Linebacker.
+On 12 June 1972, the 35th Tactical Fighter Squadron, flying F-4Ds, was deployed from the 3rd Tactical Fighter Wing at Kunsan Air Base, South Korea, in ann Operation Constant Guardredeployment to support operations over North Vietnam during Linebacker.
 They remained until 10 October 1972 when they returned to Korea.

-On 29 September 1972, the 354th Tactical Fighter Wing, based at Myrtle Beach AFB SC, deployed 72 A-7D Corsair II of the 355th, 353rd and 354th Tactical Fighter Squadrons and the 356th Tactical Fighter Squadron to Korat for a 179-day Temporary Duty (TDY).
+On 29 September 1972, the 354th Tactical Fighter Wing, based at Myrtle Beach Air Force Base South Carolina, deployed 72 A-7D Corsair II of the 355th, 353rd and 354th Tactical Fighter Squadrons and the 356th Tactical Fighter Squadron to Korat for a 179-day tmporary duty (TDY).
 By mid-October, 1,574 airmen from Myrtle Beach had arrived.
-In March 1973 A-7D aircraft were drawn from the deployed 354th TFW squadrons and assigned to the 388th TFW as the 3d Tactical Fighter Squadron (Tail Code: JH).
-Some TDY personnel from the 354th TFW were assigned to the 388th and placed on permanent party status.
+In March 1973 A-7D aircraft were drawn from the deployed 354th squadrons and assigned to the 388th as the 3d Tactical Fighter Squadron (Tail Code: JH).
+Some TDY personnel from the 354th were assigned to the 388th and placed on permanent party status.

-In April 1972 Det 1.
-561st Tactical Fighter Squadron deployed from McConnell Air Force Base to Korat flying specially equipped F-105Gs.
+In April 1972 Detachment 1, 561st Tactical Fighter Squadron deployed from McConnell Air Force Base to Korat flying specially equipped F-105Gs.
 With the end of combat in August, the squadron returned to 35th TFW at George on 5 September.